Rahultomer126/Rahultomer126/README.md

 -->

 <h1 align="center">Hi 👋, I'm Rahul Tomer</h1>
-<p align="center">🎓 A passionate Frontend Web Developer and Android Developer.
-I'm a 2024 graduate actively searching for job opportunities in the field of development.</p>
+- 🎓 A passionate Frontend Web Developer and Android Developer.
+I'm a 2024 graduate actively searching for job opportunities in the field of development.

 - 🔭 I’m currently working on **DevConnect a socail media networking app for Developers to collaborate**